edHelper.com

 1 Sarah was working with a group of classmates on a social studies project.
 They had to research an influential person in Pennsylvania's history and give a speech to the class.

 2 Sarah and her friends decided William Penn was their best choice.
-After all, Pennsylvania means "Penn's woodland."
+After all, Pennsylvania means "Penn's woods."
 It was named in honor of Admiral William Penn.
 His son, also named William Penn, founded the colony as an escape for the members of the Society of Friends (or Quakers) in 1682.
 Many others who had been persecuted for their religious beliefs came there too.
-But what else did they know about William Penn?
-So off they went to the school library.
+But what else did Sarah's group know about William Penn?
+Off they went to the school library.

 4 In 1681, King Charles II gave Penn a big piece of land in North America in memory of his father.
 Penn advertised for settlers of different trades, and yet promised the settlers who were already there that they would be governed by rules they made.
 He also advertised to those seeking religious tolerance and participation in laws.
 In response, English, Welsh, and Dutch Quakers came.
 Then Germans such as Amish and Mennonites came.
 Large numbers of Scots-Irish came later.